 Value & Outcomes Spotlight

-We hope you enjoy the new and improved Value & Outcomes Spotlight!
-As always, we welcome your feedback and encourage you to email us at email@example.com
+We hope you enjoy this issue of Value & Outcomes Spotlight!
+As always, we welcome your feedback and encourage you to email us at firstname.lastname@example.org

 David Thompson, PhD